isauped/markdown-cv/index.md

 - Migrated all applications, SSRS reports, automated scripts and database from an inhouse server to Microsoft Azure.

-- Was responsale for requirement gathering and client interfacing.
+- Was responsible for requirement gathering and client interfacing.

 `2011 – 2014`
 __Full Stack .Net Software Developer__, CI&T Software S.A, São Paulo, Brasil